MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 3.33333 │
     =#

-To use `Mean` as a query primitive, there are two steps.
-First, we use `Then` to build a query that aggregates from its input.
-Second, we register a `Lift` to this query when the combinator's name is mentioned in a query expression.
+To use `Mean` as a query primitive, we use `Then` to build a query that aggregates from its input.
+Next, we register this query so it is chosen when `Mean` is converted to a query via `Lift`.

     DataKnots.Lift(::typeof(Mean)) = DataKnots.Then(Mean)